ianroller4/Technical-Writing-Portfolio/GAME_GUIDE.md

 Run from the monsters for as long as you can to achieve a high score.

 Want to boost your score faster?
 Of course you do!
 Simply let me know and I will make that number get bigger faster.......... and maybe let some more monsters into the arena at the same time.
-So I get it you may be saying "I just want to see my score get bigger faster, why more monsters?"
+So I get it.
+You may be saying "I just want to see my score get bigger faster, why more monsters?"
 I get it, I truly do.
 But I have got to keep it interesting for all of my adoring fans.
 So more monsters means more risk and more risk means more points.
 Good?
 Good!
 Glad we are on the same page.

-Don't worry too much though I have decided to be generous today and give you the ability to *dash*.
+Don't worry too much though, I have decided to be generous today and give you the ability to *dash*.
 Find yourself surrounded by monsters with no way out?
 Simply dash through them like they aren't even there!
-But just be careful you may or not be able to use it again for a bit.
+But just be careful you may or not be able to use it again for a while.
 Just warning you.
 I can't make it too easy for you.
 I did mention my adoring fans right, got to keep it interesting for them.

 Oh, and by the way the game ends when you're dead, no biggie right, you signed the papers right?
 Good!